Call now

 Menacing Becomes a Felony When a Deadly Weapon is Involved

-Threatening someone without a weapon leads to misdemeanor menacing, a class 3 misdemeanor.
-Menacing rises to a class 5 felony charge when a deadly weapon such as a firearm or knife is involved.
+Threatening someone without a weapon leads to a Class 1 Misdemeanor.
+Menacing rises to a Class 5 Felony charge when a deadly weapon such as a firearm or knife is involved.
 Verbally threatening serious harm can still result in criminal charges, even without a physical weapon.

 castle rock criminal defense attorney